 Unique selling points for Grenada include visa free travel to China.
-Grenada is currently the only country in the world with an active citizenship program and an E-2 treaty with the United States.
-That’s prompting a growing number of investors, many from China, to use Grenada as a bonafide route to live in the U.S. and an alternative to the EB-5 program.CITIZENSHIP-BY-INVESTMENT
+Grenada is also the only Caribbean country with an active citizenship program and an E-2 treaty with the United States.
+This is prompting a growing number of investors from China, Vietnam, Brazil, India and other countries with no treaties with the U.S.to use Grenada as a bona fide route to live in the U.S. and an alternative to the EB-5 program.

 Grenada’s CBI program offers two main options:

 Not all developments are approved at the minimum investment level of US$220,000.
 So for those applicants that may be interested in full freehold title and not a shareholding or shared title, there are developments that offer this opportunity from $US350,000.

 Significant Investment: This option involves a significant investment into Grenada for either the purchase of real estate or the establishment of a bona fide business.
 For investors who are interested in applying, the minimum investment level for this sector is US $1.5 million.
 The more one invests, the greater control he or she has over the investment and the greater flexibility for divestment.

 Applicants must pay $8,000 per adult and $4,000 per child for application, processing and due diligence fees, regardless of which investment option they select.
 These fees are subject to change based on the dependents’ ages.
 Recent reforms to the CBI program rules allow investors to include children aged up to 30, dependent parents and grandparents of any age of the main applicant and spouse, and unmarried siblings of the main applicant and spouse over the age of 18, if other conditions are met.

 Sign up to receive a free copy of our industry leading global immigration magazine

 Join our the global immigration communityjoin for free